JuKyoKim/MEAN_CRUD/README.md

 # MEAN_CRUD
-a basic MEAN CRUD app that simulates a basic blog app(i might end up using this for my own blog)
+My own blog app

+## summary
+- Its a basic CRUD app made with the MEAN stack. its going to have a basic user creation, session stuff along with some kind of anonymous commenting(maybe)

+## tech that was used
+- body-parser
+- express
+- express-sessions
+- mongoose
+- morgan
+- jquery
+- ajax
+- node(all the modules are kinda listed above)
+- angular
+- mongo for mah database yall!